Juan-Carlos Molleda, Ph.D.

 Office: 2085 Weimer

-Dr. Molleda is a professor in the Department of Public Relations and director of the MAMC Global Strategic Communication of the College of Journalism and Communications at the University of Florida (UF).
-He is also an affiliated faculty of the UF Center for Latin American Studies and a Fulbright Senior Specialist.
-Dr. Molleda received his Bachelor of Science in Social Communication (1990) from Universidad del Zulia in Venezuela, a Master of Science in Corporate and Professional Communications (1997) from Radford University in Virginia, and a Doctor of Philosophy degree in Journalism and Mass Communications with an emphasis on international public relations and international business (2000) from the University of South Carolina, where he also coordinated applied communication research projects.
+Dr. Molleda is a professor and chair in the Department of Public Relations and director of the MAMC Global Strategic Communication of the College of Journalism and Communications at the University of Florida (UF).
+He is also an affiliate faculty of the UF Center for Latin American Studies and a Fulbright Senior Specialist.
+Dr. Molleda received his Bachelor of Science in Social Communication (1990) from Universidad del Zulia in Venezuela, a Master of Science in Corporate and Professional Communications (1997) from Radford University in Virginia, and a Doctor of Philosophy in Journalism and Mass Communications with an emphasis on international public relations and international business (2000) from the University of South Carolina, where he also coordinated applied communication research projects.
 Between 1987 and 1993, he obtained his major work experience from a Venezuelan financial consortium, acting as manager of public relations, corporate communication, and advertising and promotions.
-In 1998 and 2003, Dr. Molleda accomplished “Professional Summers” at Blue Cross and Blue Shield of South Carolina and the global public relations firm Burson Marsteller Latin America, Miami, respectively.
+In 1998 and 2003, Dr. Molleda accomplished “Professional Summers” at Blue Cross and Blue Shield of South Carolina and the global public relations firm Burson-Marsteller Latin America, Miami, respectively.

 Public relations classes taught include: Principles, campaigns, research, international perspective, and project in lieu of thesis.
 Other classes taught internationally: Public diplomacy and strategic communication, strategic communication management, corporate identity and branding, and strategic communications and the French culture.